 Artist to Donate 300 Global Warming Works to State and World Museums

-American contemporary artist Brad Bealmear of Santa Fe, New Mexico will be donating 300 abstract expressionist works to public art museums in all 50 US states and in countries around the world during 2019/20.
-The works on paper are from Bealmear’s series “Studies for a New Atmosphere.”
-The artist’s recent works have been compared in feeling to paintings by J.M.W.
-Turner and Zao Wou-Ki, both historic atmospheric artists.
+SANTA FE, N.M., (Updated Aug 01, 2019) — American contemporary artist Brad Bealmear of Santa Fe, New Mexico will be donating 300 abstract paintings to public art musums in all 50 US states and in countries around the world during August 2019.
+The small works on paper are from Bealmear’s new series “Studies for a New Atmosphere.”

 “’Studies for a New Atmosphere’ derives from Homo sapiens’ effects on the environment; our planet and its life.
 Will the environment become toxic to us and all life, or will we suddenly metamorphose to slow and reverse the damage and horrific extinctions already underway?
 This should be the primary question as we realize our missteps as a species, but instead groups and individuals are involved in escalating parasitic self-serving battles worldwide – very much including the United States.” the artist said recently in a studio interview.